'I made a poor decision': Eddie Johnson addresses firing as CPD superintendent

 READ: Full letter from former CPD Supt.
 Eddie Johnson

-"I made a poor decision and had a lapse of judgement on the night of October 16, " Johnson wrote.
+"I made a poor decision and had a lapse of judgment on the night of October 16," Johnson wrote.
 "That was a mistake and I know that."

-Monday morning, Mayor Lightfoot announced from City Hall that Johnson had been fired from his position effective immediately.
+Sources now confirm that on the night of October 16, Johnson was at the Ceres Cafe, inside the Board of Trade building, having drinks for several hours with Cynthia Donald.
+Donald is a CPD officer who was a member of Johnson's security detail, and often served as his driver.
+She declined to comment.

+Johnson's attorney spoke exclusively with ABC7 Eyewitness News, and said Johnson does not deny those sources.

 FULL PRESS CONFERENCE: Mayor Lightfoot announces termination of Supt.
 Eddie Johnson